MyhreS/ML-Pneumonia/README.md

 The repository contains the code for the visualisation of the dataset, the code for augmenting the dataset and the code for the neural network.
 It also contains the report for the assignment.
-It excludes the dataset, which can be downloaded from Kaggle.i
+It excludes the dataset, which can be downloaded from Kaggle.